francescozanellato/PasteOnlyText/README.md

     pacman -S mingw-w64-x86_64-gcc

 Ensure that you have access to C:\ and that you can write directories in the C:\ location.
+Also ensure that no files are present in "C:\PortableApps\PasteOnlyText\" (or that this folder does not exist), otherwise, make a backup of these files, since the below commands will overwrite the contents.

 Clone the Repository, build the project, run and deploy the application: